AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED]   Please delete any redundant (obsolete) files

 > [SUGGESTED] Please ensure that the README is in the root directory, and that unnecessary directory levels are pruned from the repository.

+### When the openICPSR was already (erroneously) published

+> IMPORTANT NOTE: When updating the openICPSR deposit, do **not** press "Re-Publish".
+We are able to view all files prior to publishing.
+Once updates are made, and verified by us, the new version of the deposit can be published.

+### When ready to publish

 When ready, remove any replicator email from  "Share", and add a new entry to communication log, with subject line